The proverbs of Solomon the son of David, king of Israel;

 3. An oracular or enigmatical saying that requires interpretation; an allegory, a parable.

 The Bible uses the word “proverb” in all three ways, and it contains all three types of proverbs.
-Solomon’s book of proverbs contains all three kinds as well.
+Solomon’s book of Proverbs contains all three kinds as well.

-Proverbs can be difficult to grasp.
+Proverbs can be difficult to understand.
 As the definitions show, they are often metaphorical, which means they use words figuratively, not literally.
 And they are often enigmatical, which means they were composed intentionally with obscure metaphors or other figures of speech to challenge the reader to discover their hidden lesson.
-They can be obscure and perplexing by design, which gives them their unique appeal, beauty, and force.
+They can be obscure and perplexing by design, which gives them unique appeal, beauty, and force.